 It can have a direct impact on physiological and psychological signs and symptoms.
 It can also assist in managing other treatment side effects and prevent the development of other illnesses related to further deconditioning.

-Incorporating exercise assists other lifestyle factors outside of exercise itself, such as sleep quality and food choice.
+Incorporating exercise assists other lifestyle factors outside of exercise itself, such as sleep quality, food choice and structure or routine.

 Exercise can directly impact mood through the stimulation of various brain chemicals, including the most popular, serotonin and endorphins.
 It can also stimulate chemicals that support learning and memory.